The-Fonz/xc-game/README.md

 - `./obj` contains all scenery and paraglider models
 - `./terrainmaker` is the utility used to generate TINs (Triangular Irregular Network) from DEMs (Digital Elevation Model, grid of heights), giving the game its low-poly style
 - `./src` contains the source ES2015 code that gets transpiled with babel
-- `./static` holds icons and compiled javascript
+- `./build` Holds compiled js bundle and html, can be copied to server

 ## Development
 Check out the docs with `npm run serve:docs`.